antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 ### Starting a consumer

-The first step that needs to be done to retrieve messages from queues is to start a consumer.
-This can be achieved by calling `StartConsuming` method of `IQueueService`.
+The first step that has to be done to retrieve messages from queues is to start a consumer.
+This can be achieved by calling `StartConsuming` method of the `IQueueService`.
-Without calling `StartConsuming` consumption exchanges will work only in production mode.
+Consumption exchanges will work only in message-production mode if `StartConsuming` method won't be called.

-Let's say that your configuration look like this.
+Let's say that your configuration looks like this.

 ```c#
 public class Startup